The Future Novelist

 - In the footsteps of the writer

-Students will have an educational field trip where they go to a place synonymous with a writer (e.g. Agatha Christie born in Torquay, Arthur Conan Doyle, Elizabeth Barrett Browning, Oscar Wilde, Rudyard Kipling).
+Students will have an educational field trip where they go to a place synonymous with a writer (e.g. Agatha Christie, Arthur Conan Doyle, Elizabeth Barrett Browning, Oscar Wilde, Rudyard Kipling).
 Before the trip they will research the writer and their stories, complete a task on the trip and later in the week they will complete a story in the manner of the writer.

 - The writing workshop